5 Tips to Develop Your Next Generation of Successful Leaders

 The next generation of leaders are yearning for more coaching and feedback.
 The DDI study found 30% are looking for more coaching than they’re getting today.
 By arming them with what they want, these go-getters will benefit from hands-on opportunities to ramp up their skillsets and learn directly from the people they will be taking the reins from.

-As noted in Forbes by professional business coach and mentor Inga Birlinka, through coaching companies “can develop new generations of accountable and courageous managers.
+As noted in Forbes by professional business coach and mentor Inga Birlinka, through coaching and mentorship companies “can develop new generations of accountable and courageous managers.
 Every interaction and feedback may change into an opportunity to enhance the(ir) leadership skills and strategic thinking.”

 When it comes to providing constructive feedback, Forbes Coaches Council advises to “highlight precise areas where they are excelling, as well as those requiring attention….(and) offer concrete suggestions for how they can specifically improve.
 This will help them focus on discrete outcomes as they challenge themselves to embrace new and expanded leadership roles.”